Raleigh, North Carolina

-Raleigh is home to North Carolina State University (NC State) and is part of the Research Triangle together with Durham (home of Duke University and North Carolina Central University) and Chapel Hill (home of the University of North Carolina at Chapel Hill).
-The name of the Research Triangle (often shortened to the "Triangle") originated after the 1959 creation of Research Triangle Park (RTP), located in Durham and Wake counties, among the three cities and universities.
-The Triangle encompasses the U.S. Census Bureau's Raleigh-Durham-Cary Combined Statistical Area (CSA), which had an estimated population of 2,037,430 in 2013.
-The Raleigh Metropolitan Statistical Area had an estimated population of 1,390,785 in 2019.

-Most of Raleigh is located within Wake County, with a small portion extending into Durham County.
-The towns of Cary, Morrisville, Garner, Clayton, Wake Forest, Apex, Holly Springs, Fuquay-Varina, Knightdale, Wendell, Zebulon, and Rolesville are some of Raleigh's primary nearby suburbs and satellite towns.
+Raleigh is home to North Carolina State University and is part of the Research Triangle, which includes Durham (home to Duke University and North Carolina Central University) and Chapel Hill (home to the University of North Carolina at Chapel Hill).
+The Research Triangle area, centered around Research Triangle Park, has a population of over 2.37 million people.
+The Raleigh–Cary metropolitan statistical area alone has an estimated population of 1.51 million.
+Raleigh lies primarily in Wake County, with a small portion of the city extending into Durham County.
+Nearby suburbs include Apex, Cary, Clayton, Fuquay-Varina, Garner, Holly Springs, Knightdale, Morrisville, Rolesville, Wake Forest, Wendell, and Zebulon.

 Raleigh is an early example in the United States of a planned city.
 Following the American Revolutionary War when the U.S. gained independence, the area was chosen as the site of the state capital in 1788 and incorporated in 1792 as such.
 The city was originally laid out in a grid pattern with the North Carolina State Capitol at the center, in Union Square.
 During the American Civil War, the city was spared from any significant battle.
-It fell to the Union in the closing days of the war and struggled with the economic hardships in the postwar period, related to the reconstitution of labor markets, over-reliance on agriculture and the social unrest of the Reconstruction Era.
-The establishment of the Research Triangle Park (RTP) in 1959 helped create tens of thousands of jobs in the fields of science and technology.
-By the early 21st century, Raleigh had become one of the fastest-growing cities in the United States.
+It fell to the Union in the closing days of the war and struggled with the economic hardships in the postwar period, related to the reconstitution of labor markets, over-reliance on agriculture, and the social unrest of the Reconstruction Era.
+The establishment of the Research Triangle Park in 1959 helped create thousands of jobs in the fields of science and technology.